Christian-2003/password-vault/docs/development/Autofill Caching Strategy.md

 ```

 ###### Content Cache
 The `ContentCache` stores _username_, _password_ and _entry name_ for an account, which is represented through it's _UUID_ within the cache.
-The cache is stored in the file _/autofill/content.cache_ within the internal app storage.
+The cache is stored in the file _autofill_content.cache_ within the internal app storage.

 The content cache looks as follows:
 ```csv